Daniel-Xu/script_config/README.md

-script
+script and config
 ======

-simple script for efficiency
++   simple script for efficiency

++   config and trouble shooting